ivartz/cancer-sim-search/README.md

 - 3D: Maximum tissue displacement, tumor infiltration and growth irregularity, `grid-search-3d.sh`

 		3. Growth irregularity, or Perlin noise resolution (pres) ∈ <0, 1], 1 least granularity and lowest resolution.
 Additive Perlin noise on displacement field.
+## System requirements
+Tuned to use half of the available CPU threads and with a RAM/CPU ratio of 1.5.
+This means that it requires at least 1.5 GB available system memory per CPU thread for half of the available CPU threads in the system.
+Examples with RAM/CPU=1.5:
+- 24 GB RAM / 16 CPU threads
+- 96 GB RAM / 64 CPU threads